 For example, if you’re going to be sending the art grant proposal by mail, there will be details on how many copies to include of each form, and how to collate the information.
 The application requirements will sometimes even include some seemingly unimportant instructions such as whether to use staples or paper clips.
 Again, it’s important to follow directions exactly.

-How to Write an Art Proposal — Step 16: Submit and Follow Up
+Step 16: Submit and Follow Up

 You’ve done it!
 You wrote a clear arts grant proposal and you followed all those complicated rules.
 Congratulations!
 Now, mark your calendar for when you will hear back, and experience the torture of waiting.